metakgp/iit-kgp-network/README_general.md

 ## 1.1 Using OpenVPN

+> There has been firewall changes, and the steps are updated accordingly in Step 3.
+Step 1 and step 2 remain the same.

 ### Step 1: Get an AWS account

 > ⚠️ Make sure to setup the server properly at your own risk.
 I am not liable to any charges you receive for your mistakes.
 First watch video about Billing here - [Billing and Terminating Instances](https://www.youtube.com/watch?v=Ptij0mq1Mv4).